How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 Healthcare systems work differently depending on the place.
 In one place you’ll be able to get certain medications, but in others, you cannot.

 To give you a first-hand example, antibiotics in the Netherlands are really only given to those who are at the ER, while in the US you can easily obtain them from your GP.
+However, also in the Netherlands, you have to have health insurance and pay for it – about 120 EUR a month, and if you try to avoid paying for it, your employer will receive a letter and automatically sign you up for one and deduct the money from your payslip.

-When I’m in Europe I’m unable to get my psoriasis medicals, with insurance or self-pay, so I needed to do medical tourism in Mexico
+When I’m in Europe I’m unable to get my psoriasis medicals, with insurance or self-pay, so I needed to do medical tourism in Mexico.

 Before you leave ask your health care professionals for medical records and get all the necessary immunizations.
 You never know when you might need it all.